 Best time to visit Ruta de los Siete Lagos

-The road is in best condition in mid spring to autumn.
+The road is in the best condition from mid-spring to autumn.
 The winter months experience a lot of snow so driving conditions will be more difficult.

 January and February are especially busy during the Argentinian summer holidays.

 Check out our guide on the best time to go to Patagonia if you’re heading further afield.